PDF Cover

 Shift toward Biopesticides

 The growing need for fruits and vegetables has raised doubts about the use of chemical pesticides such as Malathion in agriculture practices today.
 The increasing worries, about health risks and stricter regulations regarding pesticides are major factors pushing the trend towards biopesticides.
 For instance in agricultural industries that heavily relied on Malathion in the past are now exploring and transitioning to biopesticides to safeguard their crop quality and ecological surroundings.
 The shift has caused alterations in the pesticide sector.
 Affecting everything from how pesticides are made to how they are sold.
-Resulting in heightened rivalry, between biopesticide and traditional pesticide producers that has impacted Malathions market position and share.
+Resulting in heightened rivalry, between biopesticide and traditional pesticide producers that has impacted Malathion market position and share.

 02